squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

 Cause: In earlier Windows-versions Windows Update takes the proxy-settings from Internet Explorer.
 Since XP SP2 this is not sure.
 At my machine I ran Windows XP SP1 without Windows Update problems.
 When I upgraded to SP2 Windows Update started to give errors when searching updates etc.

 The problem was that WU did not go through the proxy and tries to establish direct HTTP connections to Update-servers.
 Even when I set the proxy in IE again, it didn't help .
 It isn't Squid's problem that Windows Update doesn't work, but it is in Windows itself.
-The solution is to use the 'proxycfg' tool shipped with Windows XP.
+The solution is to use the 'proxycfg' or 'netsh' tool shipped with Windows.
 With this tool you can set the proxy for WinHTTP.

  . {i} Similar issues are found with other Microsoft products in the same Windows versions.
 The commands below often fix all Microsoft proxy issues at once.

+=== Proxy configuration with proxycfg ===

+ . {i} In Windows Vista, Server 2008 and later proxycfg is obsolete.
+Use netsh instead.

 Commands:
 {{{
 C:\> proxycfg
 # gives information about the current connection type.
 Note: 'Direct Connection' does not force WU to bypass proxy